 The MOOC on Climate Change and Pacific Islands was a funded project of UNESCO’s CONNECT ASIA programme.
 The project was implemented in 2015 by USPs Pacific Centre for Environment and Sustainable Development (PaCE-SD) and was the first MOOC that USP offered (www.usp.ac.fj/index.php?id=19481).
 The course was designed to target environmental professionals, existing tertiary students, and especially those working in governments or NGOs who wished to enhance their understanding of climate change and its impacts on Pacific Island Countries (PICs) and communities.
 Its main focus was to give an overview of the science of climate change, its effects across the Pacific, highlighting the particular challenges and vulnerabilities of PICs.
 In addition, it was intended to help build resilience for people involved with planning for natural resources, economic and social development, and protecting the natural environment.
 Since it was the first time that USP offered a MOOC, a MOOC development cycle was created (see Figure 8.3).
 The development cycle defined tasks which had to be achieved at each phase and served as a method of quality control.

-Figure 8.3
+Figure 8.3 MOOC Development Cycle

 The MOOC was divided into five core modules of one week each and each module focused on a specific theme.
 In addition to these five key modules, there was also an “Overview” module in the first week and a “Concluding” module in the last week.
 The Overview module introduced participants to the course guide that explained the course structure (including the weekly schedule), course learning outcomes and course certification criteria.
 It also included an introductory video to set the scene for the course and invited participants to introduce themselves to the online community.
 The concluding module entitled “The Journey Ends . . . “ provided a summary of the course and focused on the course evaluation and the certification requirements for the participants.